-Despite the ACCA’s strong presence, Ghana’s Institute of Chartered Accountants (ICAG) has its own accounting program, albeit influenced by the English Institute of Chartered Accountants’ (ICAEW) model, and it is the sole regulator of the accountancy profession in Ghana – only its members can audit company accounts (Companies Code 1963, Act 179).
+Despite the ACCA’s strong presence, Ghana’s Institute of Chartered Accountants (ICAG) has its own accounting program, albeit influenced by the English Institute of Chartered Accountants’ (ICAEW) model.
+It is the sole regulator of the accountancy profession in Ghana and only its members can audit company accounts (Companies Code 1963, Act 179).
 It sets national accounting standards and in 2007 it adopted IFRSs for all listed companies, public entities, banks, and insurance companies, following WB’s recommendation in 2004.
 Subsequently, it adopted IFRSs for small and medium-sized enterprises, IPSAS, and International Standards on Auditing, although compliance and regulation are often wanting (World Bank, 2014).
-The WB has strongly influenced accounting and Ghana, relative to Benin, has more quickly adopted IASs, especially in the private sector.
+The WB has strongly influenced accounting in Ghana, relative to Benin, and Ghana has more quickly adopted IASs, especially in the private sector.

-However, substantial public sector initiatives are underway.
-In 2014, under the auspices of the International Federation of Accountants (with aid from DfID) to fund professional accounting development), the ICAEW has partnered with the ICAG to improve professional education, training and examinations.
-In the same year, the ICAG signed a Memorandum of Understanding with the British Chartered Institute of Public Finance and Accountancy (CIPFA) to jointly promote good PFM practices, increase government accounting capacity, help implement IPSAS, and increase the voice of the accounting profession on public interest issues.
+Substantial public sector initiatives are underway.
+In 2014, under the auspices of the International Federation of Accountants (with DfID aid ), the ICAEW has partnered with the ICAG to improve professional education, training and examinations; and the ICAG signed a Memorandum of Understanding with the British Chartered Institute of Public Finance and Accountancy (CIPFA) to promote good PFM practices, increase government accounting capacity, help implement IPSASs, and increase the voice of the accounting profession on public interest issues.
 Both agreements reflect the spirit of inclusive partnership enunciated in the United Nations’ Millenium Development Goals and the OECD’s Global Partnership for Effective Development Cooperation.
 Unlike Benin, British influence over the accounting profession in Ghana and local accounting practices is less direct.
-Whether such partnerships are a subtle and disguised means of control, as argued by Bakre (2005), remains to be seen.
-They are helpful if they develop capacity and systems adapted to indigenous needs and conditions.
 A senior Audit Service official commented: ‘There was a lot of capacity building [from Britain] … especially in the IT area.
 They [DfID] brought a lot of computers into the Audit Service and trained a lot of people; and the staff from the Audit Service also went to UK [for training].’
-However, such aid also benefits the donor, as another senior Audit Service official noted: ‘That’s the downside of the support… outsourcing some of our work to local audit firms like KPMG and Ernst & Young [i.e. the Big Four].’
+However, such aid also benefits the donor, as another senior Audit Service official noted: ‘That’s the downside of the support… outsourcing some of our work to local audit firms like KPMG and Ernst and Young [i.e. the Big Four].’
+Whether such partnerships are a subtle and disguised means of control, as argued by Bakre (2005), remains to be seen.
 There is a delicate balance between mutually rewarding collaboration and neo-colonial exploitation (Annisette, 2000; Bakre, 2014).